ros2/ros2_documentation/source/Concepts/Advanced/About-Internal-Interfaces.rst

    Members of the same type can be swapped without detection using this technique.
    Use with care if the interfaces can change.
    The ``as_tuple_ref`` function does not extend the lifetime of the message passed to is.
-   It is the responsibility of the programmer to ensure that the lifetime of the message object exeeds the use of the references.
+   It is the responsibility of the programmer to ensure that the lifetime of the message object exceeds the use of the references.

 The ``rcutils`` repository
 --------------------------